bahrus/xtal-sip/README.md

 [Support](https://www.nginx.com/resources/wiki/modules/concat/) [is](https://code.google.com/archive/p/modconcat/) also available on some web servers.

-One can also utilize build processes that generate bundled resources that contain definitions for multiple custom elegant tag names.
+One can also utilize build processes that generate bundled resources that contain definitions for multiple custom element tag names.

 While xtal-sip doesn't do anything to help create these bundled resources, or build the url's needed for concatenated resource requests, it does check if it has already requested a request before for other tag names, and if so, doesn't reload that url.